Barcelona: Messi, Suarez, Neymar and their secrets

 "They are star footballers who are respected," Neymar added

-"Cristiano Ronaldo has won the Ballon d'Or three times and Bale is having a great season.
+"Cristiano Ronaldo has won the Ballon d'Or three times (which became four on Monday) and Bale is having a great season.

 "Benzema is a great striker who I think is a superstar.
 It's a good battle, a healthy battle which we have in the Clásico."